China's Weibo site backtracks on gay censorship after outcry

 "Like China, which has developed so quickly in such a short time, sex education in the country is a work in progress," he said.

-On Sunday, more than 20,000 people marched in a "Rainbow Marathon" in Nanjing to raise awareness of LGBT issues.
-While the marathon was planned months in advance, the organizer, Lucas Chen, said Weibo's announcement gave it "added significance."
+On Sunday, an LGBT group led more than 100 people in joining a large marathon in the city of Nanjing, holding rainbow flags to raise awareness of LGBT issues.
+The group had planned to take part the marathon months in advance, but its organizer, Lucas Chen, said Weibo's announcement gave it "added significance."

 The People's Daily, the official paper of the ruling Communist Party, also appeared to criticize Weibo in a Sunday editorial.

-Note: This story has been corrected to show that an LGBT group led more than 100 people in joining a marathon in Nanjing that drew 20,000 runners, not that an LGBT marathon drew 20,000 participants.